 Where will the Teen Reader’s Choice Award take place?

 In CCRCE school libraries that serve students in grades 7-12 and here online.

 How do Teens Vote?

-Visit the Teen Reader's Choice Award website!
+Visit the Teen Reader's Choice Award blog!